-Guinness 0.0 was released earlier this year, and now you can try your very own pint as this Belfast bar is now serving alcohol-free Guinness.
+Guinness is one of the things Ireland is famous for and 0.0 was released earlier this year, and now you can try your very own pint as this Belfast bar is now serving alcohol-free Guinness.

 Whether you’re the designated driver, are under the legal drinking age, or just don’t drink alcohol, you can now enjoy a pint of the black stuff completely alcohol-free.

 Wondering where you can get your hands on it?
 Read on.

 Belfast bar now serving alcohol-free Guinness – in the heart of the city

 The Morning Star on Pottinger’s Entry, close to Victoria Square shopping centre, now offers alcohol-free Guinness as part of their extensive drinks menu.

 Having recently installed the Guinness 0.0 taps, even those who don’t drink alcohol can enjoy a pint here.

 This cosy 19th-century alehouse is known for its traditional Irish pub feel and is a popular spot with locals in the city.